-- Access Code to My Math Lab (Pearson) - Graph paper: All work for all assignments turned in must be done on graph paper.
-No exceptions. - Pencil(s): All work turned in, especially exams, must be done in pencil or they will not be accepted. - Scientific Calculator (TI84 highly recommended.
-No TI-89 or cellphones) - Note: The library has TI84 calculators available to be checked out for the entire semester.
+- Access Code to My Math Lab (Pearson)

+- Graph paper: All work for all assignments turned in must be done on graph paper.
+No exceptions.

+- Pencil(s): All work turned in, especially exams, must be done in pencil or they will not be accepted.

+- Scientific Calculator

+- 3-ring binder